Nings

 • First, head out to Ning.com to sign up.
 Then use the linked tutorials below to help you set-up your Ning network.

-• After you set up your initial page you will be able to make changes using the Manage tab in the upper right of your Ning page.
+• After you set up your initial page you will be able to make changes using the tool icon in the upper right corner of your Ning page.

 • Liz B. Davis has put together a wonderful presentation on how to set-up your own Ning.
 Find the directions here.

-• These embedded tutorials walk through the basics of setting up a Ning:
+• These embedded tutorials walk through the basics of setting up a Ning.
+Although the new Ning format is a bit different looking, the set-up is basically the same.

 Tips for Creating Your Educational Ning: